codeoverflow-org/nodecg-io-docs/docs/contribute/create_service.md

   },
   "dependencies": {
     "nodecg-io-core": "0.1.0",
-    "<the package you found in step 1>": "<the packages version you wan't to use>" }
+    "<the package you found in step 1>": "<the packages version you want to use>" }
 }
 ```